Woman – A Helper to Man?

 Myth #1: The term helper has a negative connotation.

 Within the Old Testament, the term ‘ezer is used to speak of God’s relationship with mankind.
 In Deuteronomy 33:7, Moses makes an appeal to God to be an ‘ezer to the tribe of Judah.
 In Psalm 30:10 and 54:4, David describes God as his ‘ezer.
 In Psalm 121, God is frequently described as a ‘ezer to His people.
 These passages show how people understood God to be their helper.
-One can see how the term helper has such a rich meaning because it centers upon the very character and essence of God.
+One can see how the term helper has such a rich meaning because it centers upon the very character and nature of God.

 Women, let me encourage you today to be a helper.
 Why?
 Because to be a helper is to show forth a character trait of God.
 Remember, our calling is to reflect God to the world so that they may come to know God’s Son, Jesus, as their personal Savior.